-Some body pillows come with a removable cover, but if yours doesn´t, you can purchase one separately.
+Some body pillows come with a removable cover, but you can purchase one separately if yours doesn’t.
 We recommend getting an organic cotton body pillow cover as this material is more breathable and won´t trap heat.

 You should also look for a pillow cover that is machine-washable, so you can easily keep it clean.
 A body pillow cover will help to extend the life of your pillow and keep it looking its best.